 Second-floor walkways, landings, and open air space throughout the Arcade and Welcome Pavilion

-The deadline for submitting Public Art proposals for ARTS FIRST 2019 has passed.
+The application for submitting Public Art proposals for ARTS FIRST 2020 will be posted in October 2019.

 Projects at other campus sites (e.g., house courtyards): must be approved by the facility/office with oversight for the specific site.